meditationstuff/protocol_1/index.md

 * much of the brain is devoted to autonomic functions! \*\*
 * meditation (or maybe anything) that proceeds by “sympathetic override”/“sympathetic overdrive” is a form of accumulated technical debt.
 Sometimes you can go slow enough that the bodymind can keep up, catch up so as to not incur debt.
 (Sometimes debt is unavoidable or temporarily helpful, etc., etc., but other times it’s long-run very costly, etc., etc.)
 * When lipid/&#8203;fat burning downregulates  or “turns off”, that can feel like heavy limbs or being disinclined to move or get up.
 Sometimes that’s followed by an increase in cortisol/&#8203;adrenaline and increased blood pressure or heart rate for additional release of glucose as an alternative fuel source.
+Downregulation of adrenals can also cause a heavy limb feeling which can be a part of falling asleep, waking up, etc.

+\*

+See also:

+* <a href="#rebalancing-effortlessness-doing">rebalancing/&#8203;balancing effortlessness and doing</a>

 [<a href="#154a4h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]